mdb/mdb.github.io/content/blog/2024-07-01-terraform-compound-workspace-naming.md

 ### Create logical relationships between resources spanning multiple Terraform projects

-Compound workspace naming also offers a standardized pattern for expressing and managing dependency relationships between infrastructure resources managed by _separate_ Terraform projects dedicated to different layers of concern.
+Compound workspace naming also offers a simple, standardized, and maintainable pattern for expressing and managing dependency relationships between infrastructure resources managed by _separate_ Terraform projects dedicated to different layers of concern.
 For example: